Our Review of

 Buying a Home

-Review: If You Are Buying a Home, EPA recommends that you know what the indoor Radon level is in any home you consider buying.
+If You Are Buying a Home, EPA recommends that you know what the indoor Radon level is in any home you consider buying.
 We followed this advice when purchasing property.
-When we asked the seller's real estate agent for a Radon test, we found that we had to educate the Realtor a little bit.
-However, since testing devices are easily obtained, and testing is easy to do, the seller complied, and we were happy with the results.
+So, we asked our real estate agent to ask the sellers to provide a Radon test.
+Then, we found that we had to educate the agents and seller in order to insist on getting the home tested.
+However, since testing devices are easily obtained, and testing is easy and inexpensive, the seller complied, and we were happy with the results and peace of mind.

-Also good advice from the EPA is that if you are buying a home that already has a Radon-reduction system, you should ask the seller for any information they have about the system.
-And, of course if you are having a new home built, there are features that can be incorporated into your home during construction to reduce Radon levels.
+Also good advice from the EPA is that if you are buying a home that already has a Radon-reduction system, you should ask the seller for any information they have about the system as well as Radon levels in the home.

-In a nutshell, the EPA Guide recommends short-term testing options for real estate transactions, since home buyers and sellers want their transaction to move along in a timely manner.
+What type of test is recommended for real estate transations?
+In a nutshell, the EPA Guide recommends short-term testing options for real estate, since home buyers and sellers want their transaction to move along in a timely manner.

 This series is provided to inform about Radon at Lake Tahoe and beyond.
 On each page, you can view more by clicking on one of the navigation links below.